PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 These prompts function like programs, featuring well-defined input and output specifications.
 For instance, when given the input \textit{quick brown fox jumps over the lazy dog; quick}, the output generated is \textit{JJ}.
 This input might originate from another prompt or program, and similarly, the output can be passed on to another component.
-While the part-of-speech prompt may align with what the prompt developer intended, ensuring that the LLM interpreting the prompt can precisely understand the intent and constraints remains a significant challenge.
+While the POS prompt may align with what the prompt developer intended, ensuring that the LLM interpreting the prompt can precisely understand the intent remains a challenge.
 Developing these prompts is demanding because they require more rigorous testing than traditional software due to the vast potential input domain, even with constraints in place.
 Moreover, the model's behavior can vary unpredictably based on the input, which can be neither fully understandable nor predictable.
-The inherent ambiguity of natural language further complicates efforts to manage these challenges effectively.
 LLMs often struggle to consistently follow provided instructions, but these instructions can be made more precise to accurately match the intended purpose, thereby minimizing unintended consequences.
 As models improve their ability to follow instructions, the alignment between the prompt developer's intent and the model's actual execution behavior will become increasingly critical.